-Accelerating financial flow and new impact-investing capital
+Accelerating financial flow and new impact investing capital

-- 1. Increase impact-investing capital available for impact businesses Public and philanthropic funding can be leveraged to crowd in more private capital for impact businesses by using blended finance models and enhancing the role of MDBs and DFIs. - 2.
-Expand mechanisms to better manage foreign exchange risk across countries/regions Foreign exchange risk management mechanisms that tap into local capital pools can be expanded, including considering a regional vehicle that addresses foreign exchange risk.
+- 1. Increase impact investing capital available for impact businesses Leverage public and philanthropic funding to crowd in more private capital for impact businesses through use of blended finance models and enhancing the role of MDBs and DFIs. - 2.
+Expand mechanisms to better manage foreign exchange risk across countries/regions Foreign exchange risk management mechanisms that tap into local capital pools can be expanded, including considering a regional vehicle that address foreign exchange risk.

-3. Support building an impact-investment platform to expand marketplace and confidence for health investors
+3. Support building an impact investment platform to expand marketplace and confidence for health investors